hubertrybka/serifs/README.md

 ### Generate compound libraries from the latent vectors

-The generated compounds are filtered according to criteria, which can be modified in `config_files/pred_config.ini`.
+The generated compounds are filtered according to criteria which can be modified in `config_files/pred_config.ini`.

 In order to generate a library, run

       python predict.py

 **IMPORTANT**
-Be sure to provide path to `latent_vectors.csv` (latent encodings identified by bayesian search algorithm) in `config_files/pred_config.ini`
+Be sure to provide path to `latent_vectors.csv` (latent encodings identified by bayesian search algorithm), as well as the RNN model weights file in `config_files/pred_config.ini`

 Other parameters and filter criteria can be set accordint to needs.